 Another option would be to pinch back the stems once or twice before the buds are formed to keep the plant shorter and more full.

-Cut back New England Aster to the ground in late Fall or early Spring.
+Cut back these plants to the ground in late Fall or early Spring.

 Divide the plant every several years to keep it vigorous.
 I have had new plants “pop up” in my garden from time to time....probably from self seeding when I’ve waited to cut them back until Spring.